oznu/dns-zone-blacklist/README.template.md

 ## Blacklist Updates

 The blacklists are updated every 24 hours with the latest data from [StevenBlack/hosts](https://github.com/StevenBlack/hosts).
+The builds logs are publicly available on [Travis CI](https://travis-ci.org/oznu/dns-zone-blacklist) and each zone file is tested to be valid before publishing.

 ## Building the Blacklist